State Legislators Retreats

 In August 2021, The Hunt Institute held its inaugural convening of Illinois legislators at the Illinois Legislators Retreat in Chicago, Illinois.
 This Retreat specifically focused on diversifying the educator workforce throughout the state.
 Legislators from the entire legislature joined key state education leaders, national experts, and The Institute team to engage in conversations around the history of racial and ethnic diversity in Illinois’ schools, the impact of a diverse teacher workforce, teacher recruitment, preparation, and retention, and the influence of strong school leadership.

 Since then, The Hunt Institute has held an Educator Diversity Summit as well as a second retreat in 2023.
+A recent was held in April 2025.

 View the Latest Retreat Materials: